eugenekim3107/whatnext/README.md

 # WhatNext?

 ## Introduction
-WhatNext? is an innovative web application designed to streamline the process of planning outings and activities.
+WhatNext? is an innovative mobile application designed to streamline the process of planning outings and activities.
 Leveraging the capabilities of GPT-4 and real-time location data, WhatNext? offers personalized and efficient recommendations for leisure activities, tailored to user preferences and current context.

 ## Team Members
 - Eugene Kim